Andersos/api.andersos.net/README.md

 |3          | 2        | Significantly below average | Bummer |
 |2          | 1        | Poor                        | Bad |
 |1          | 1        | Worst                       | Should not exist |

-Should make some icons like the icons found here http://www.goodguide.com/about/ratings